 - Capstone (3 credits): BPS 535 Strategic Planning and Decision Making

 - General AIM Courses (6 credits) from: ACC 616 Corporate Actions and Reactions, BA 605 Managerial Decision Making, BPS 585 Managing Strategic Innovation and Change

 MS-Information Systems Core Courses (6 courses/18 credits)

 Electives or Optional Concentration (3 courses/9 credits)

-Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, Human Resource Management, International Business, Investment, Marketing, Supply Chain Management, or Taxation.
+Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, Human Resource Management, International Business, Investment, Marketing or Supply Chain Management.
 (Students in the dual-degree program may not earn the MBA Management Information Systems concentration.)
-No more than three graduate credits can be taken from units other than the College of Business.
-Elective courses must be approved by the Graduate Program Advisor in advance.

 - Complete AIM courses in at least 3 different disciplines.